 I have a background working in the fields of administration and accounts.
 I have been involved with Kaitiaki Kindergartens in a variety of roles since 2001 when my first child started at Kindergarten and I joined the committee.
 A teacher aide/administration role then followed.
 I now find myself still working at the Kindergarten, the Support Office since 2017 (including Holiday Programme preparation) and Holiday Programme administration at one of the Kindergartens during the term breaks.
 It is most enjoyable being able to contribute in so many areas, utilising my administration and multi-tasking skills and of course, being able to interact with all the delightful Kindergarten children.

-I happily live with my son in the Hibiscus Coast – on the beach of beautiful Orewa.
-I have 25 years in various administration roles in NZ and England.
-I work for Kaitiaki Kindergartens because I feel a sense of job satisfaction in being part of a “not for profit for kindergartens” – helping (albeit behind the scenes) young members of our communities get a wonderful start in their education and young lives.
-In my role there is much multi-tasking and deadlines to meet.
-I feel being efficient and well organised in my work is a necessary skill in order to succeed!
+I happily live with my son in the Hibiscus Coast – at beautiful Orewa Beach.
+I have 27 years experience in various administration roles in NZ and England.
+I work for Kaitiaki Kindergartens because I feel a sense of job satisfaction in being part of a “not for profit for kindergartens” – helping (albeit behind the scenes) tamariki throughout our communities get a wonderful start in their education and young lives.
+I feel being efficient and well organised are skills necessary in my role – with much multi-tasking and deadlines to meet.
+I love being part of the Support Office Team – together we work hard to ensure we support our teaching teams effectively.